 We are committed to increasing diversity within our Company.
 We believe that diversity yields greater creativity and productivity, helps us serve our customers and partners more effectively, and ultimately returns greater value to our shareholders and to the communities in which we do business.
 We set diversity goals in our annual Sustainability & Citizenship report.
-In 2021, 39% of our team members identify as a member of an ethnic minority group, compared to 37% in 2020.
+In 2022, 40% of our team members identify as a member of an ethnic minority group, compared to 39% in 2021, and 50% of our senior executive team identifies as a member of an ethnic minority group.
 Our commitment to Diversity and Inclusion follows: